koor-tech/kbase/docs/knowledge/koor/koor-operator.md

 ## What if I have an existing KSD cluster?
 If you installed KSD using helm and would like to reap the benefits of the Koor Operator, you can add it to your existing cluster by adjusting the `values.yaml` with the helm release names.
-Note that you need to install the Koor Operator in the same namespace as the other KSD components.
+Note that the Koor Operator needs to be installed in the same namespace as the other KSD components.
 For example:

 ```yaml
 koorCluster: